MiltonGutierrez/LangChain-LLM-Chain./README.md

+### Escuela Colombiana de Ingeniería

+### Arquitectura Empresarial - AREP

 # Build a Simple LLM Application with Chat Models and Prompt Templates

-In this quickstart, we'll show you how to build a simple LLM application with LangChain.
-This application will translate text from English into another language.
-This is a relatively simple LLM application - it's just a single LLM call plus some prompting.
-Still, this is a great way to get started with LangChain - a lot of features can be built with just some prompting and an LLM call!
+This tutorial introduces building a simple LLM application with LangChain to translate text from English into another language.
+The application relies on a single LLM call combined with prompt templating.
+Although it's a basic example, it demonstrates how many features can be built with just prompting and an LLM call, making it a great starting point for working with LangChain.

 ## After reading this tutorial, you'll have a high-level overview of: